isgphys/BaNG/README.markdown

     * Bar charts of largest backup jobs
     * Customizable menu entry for additional links
     * Documentation rendered from markdown files
-  * Configurability
-    * Easy and extensive configuration options
-    * Configurable at several levels (host, group, server, default)
-    * Based on text files in the YAML format

 License